Celo Dollar Trading Down 0% This Week (CUSD)

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 Celo Dollar’s launch date was June 28th, 2020.
 Celo Dollar’s total supply is 57,241,566 tokens and its circulating supply is 35,554,166 tokens.
 The Reddit community for Celo Dollar is https://reddit.com/r/celo and the currency’s Github account can be viewed here.
 Celo Dollar’s official Twitter account is @celoorg and its Facebook page is accessible here.
-The official website for Celo Dollar is celo.org.
+Celo Dollar’s official website is celo.org.

 Celo Dollar Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Celo Dollar directly using U.S. dollars.
-Investors seeking to acquire Celo Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Celo Dollar directly using U.S. dollars.
+Investors seeking to trade Celo Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Celo Dollar using one of the exchanges listed above.

 Receive News & Updates for Celo Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Celo Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.